markensonian/markensonian.github.io-reading-notes-/Coder's Computer.md

 - Makes new folders
     - To do this, write `mkdir <FolderName>` and replace what's between <> with the directory you want to create.

-5. touch=Create File
+5. touch=Create a File

     - Makes new files.
-Add file extensions (ex: .txt, .doc, .pdf etc)
+Add file extensions (ex: .txt, .doc, .pdf, etc)

 ### Q: Can you explain what is happening in the following scenario if these commands and arguments are entered into the command line?
 (Arguments are extra instructions given to a command.)